MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

   }
 ```

-7) Right after, insert an Azure Web App.
-Remember to add a comma between element since its a json array.
+## Part 3 - Insert an Azure Web App

+Remember to add a comma between element since its a json array*

 ```json
 {